June 21, 2018

 Writing your own trading plan should be a personalized self-discovery period where you reflect on the type of trader you are, by answering the questions of how you will prepare trades, execute trades, manage trades and review trades.
-The challenging part of writing your own trading plan is summing up in fine details, how you will approach each step of your trade.
+The challenging part of writing your own trading plan is summing up in fine detail, how you will approach each step of your trade.

 However, writing your trading plan is not the difficult part.
-The difficult part is writing the plan in as much detail as possible while keeping it as concise as possible, preferably to a single page so that you pin it to a wall near your trading desk and see it everyday.
+The difficult part is writing the plan in as much detail as possible while keeping it as concise as possible, preferably to a single page so that you pin it to a wall near your trading desk and see it every day.

 After all, a trading plan that that is eight pages long and takes fifteen minutes to read isn’t likely to be referenced often – which is why your trading plan should include summarized notes.

 Lastly, a trading plan needs to be revised as your trading skills improve.
 Please don’t make the mistake of thinking that your trading plan is set in stone and you simply have to make it work.
 Be open to revisions as you move along in your trading career, just remember to always follow the most up to date version.
-Otherwise you will find yourself drifting through the market trying many different “things” without knowing what works well and what doesn’t work so well.
+Otherwise, you will find yourself drifting through the market trying many different “things” without knowing what works well and what doesn’t work so well.

-In a nutshell, a trading plan keeps you on the path to you goal and helps enforce disciplined.
+In a nutshell, a trading plan keeps you on the path to your goal and helps enforce disciplined.
 Trading is like any other business, and as traders, you must treat it as such.
 All successful business has policies, procedures, and operating standards to ensure that they comply with their business practices.
-So as traders, we must enforce policies, procedures and operating standards to our craft to help us remain discipline and focus towards our goals.
+So as traders, we must enforce policies, procedures and operating standards to our craft to help us remain disciplined and focus towards our goals.